 About

-*filmmaker/writer/director/producer/performer/editor/fangirl/satirist/student of the world, etc…
+*filmmaker/writer/fandom consultant/producer/performer/editor/satirist/student of the world, etc…

+Amanda Layne Miller is a storyteller with a focus on the bizarre, surreal, & magical.
 A firm believer that fantasy is just an extension of reality, Amanda infuses fantasy and Afrosurrealism into even her most straightforward projects.
 Her love for all things magically comedic began with works of art such as Bratz Fashion Pixiez, That’s So Raven, and Avatar: The Last Airbender, and grew with influences like Sofia Coppola, Tim Burton, Michaela Coel, and Hayao Miyazaki.
 Her work toes the line between the real and surreal, and features highly absurd satire and/or cringeworthy groundedness, exploring themes like toxic relationships, belonging, sisterhood, home, and cult behavior.
-Growing up Black and queer in the Bible Belt, within the Church of Christ, attending an all-white all-girls school for 13 years—blending the absurd with humor perfectly encapsulates Amanda’s perspective on the psychological effects of groupthink, and how we can supersede learned toxic behaviors in favor of community.
+Growing up Black and queer in the Bible Belt, within the Church of Christ, attending an all-white all-girls school in Memphis, Tennessee for 13 years—blending the absurd with humor perfectly encapsulates Amanda’s perspective on the psychological effects of groupthink, and how we can supersede learned toxic behaviors in favor of community.

-Whether working booths at Comic-Cons, being on set of film & TV productions, singing and dancing onstage, or creating her own work, Amanda is an experienced filmmaker, creative director, event producer, and fandom strategist who knows how to meet fans where they are, whatever the medium or space.
+Whether working booths at Comic-Cons, being on set of film & TV productions, singing and dancing onstage, or creating her own work, Amanda is an experienced filmmaker, writer, creative director, event producer, and fandom consultant who knows how to meet fans where they are, whatever the medium or space.
 As both a fangirl and artist, she tackles telling stories from both perspectives in authentic and exciting ways.

 REPRESENTATION

-Tara Beppel | Odenkirk-Provissiero
+Tara Beppel @ Odenkirk-Provissiero

 AmandaLayneMillerTeam@op-ent.com